Random groups at density $d<3/14$ act non-trivially on a CAT(0) cube complex

 \begin{remark} If $T$ is a potile, then $\fourl \leq \Bal(T) \leq \frac{\ell}{2}$.
 However, if $T$ is not a potile, then $\Bal(T) > \frac{\ell}{2}$.
 This follows directly from the definitions of potiles and balance. \end{remark}

 The ultimate goal is to construct walls which are embedded trees.
-To verify this, we will associate a tile to each wall path $\gamma$ in $T$.
-The following definition is inspired by the definition of an \emph{augmented tile} in \cite{MP}, Definition 4.11, but differs sufficiently that I have used a new term to describe them.
+To verify this, we will associate a tile to each wall path $\gamma$ in $T$. \cite{MP} do this with \emph{augmented tiles} (see Definition 4.11); we will take a slightly different approach.
+In particular, given a 2-cell $C$ and a wall-path $\mathcal{W}$ in $T$, the augmented tile $\mathcal{T}(C, \mathcal{W})$ is a specific tile containing both $C$ and $\mathcal{W}$.
+However, this definition depends on the 2-cell containing $\mathcal{W}$ and is only defined for tiles of size $\leq 4$.
+Instead we will use \emph{shards}, which assign a sub-tile to each wall-path in a given tile.